 Taking rigorous academic courses and doing well in them are the most important ways to prepare for college.
 The UD Commitment to Delawareans is a balanced curriculum of 20 full-year academic courses in English, mathematics, laboratory science, foreign languages, history, and social studies.
-It shows the courses, the levels, and the grades necessary - from the beginning of high school through graduation - that will give your child the best chance of being admitted to the University of best chance of succeeding in college.
+It shows the courses, the levels, and the grades necessary - from the beginning of high school through graduation - that will give your child the best chance of being admitted to the University of Delaware (and to most other colleges and universities).

+National studies and our own research tell us that students who do well in these courses have the best chance of succeeding in college.
 The UD Commitment to Delawareans is more rigorous than the University's current minimum requirements for admission.
 There is a reason for this.
 We are looking towards the future, and by the time a current middle schooler in Delaware enters the University, it is probable that the requirements for success will be even more demanding than they are today.
 You will be pleased to know that in developing this "road map," the University has worked closely with school districts and other education professionals throughout our state.